aptmac/jmc-agent/README.md

 `$ fedpkg srpm`

 optionally, can create a Fedora version-specific srpm:
-`$fedpkg --release f33 srpm` would create a srpm for Fedora 33
+`$ fedpkg --release f33 srpm` would create a srpm for Fedora 33

 ### Building the package locally (mock)
 If I'm looking to create a mock build for Fedora 33 using the first iteration of this package, my command might look something like:</br>